G1tHubLloyd/My_Flix_App/README.md

 - `src/index.js` (previous vanilla JS entry) was removed because the React entry is used instead.
 - `.gitignore` already excludes `node_modules/`, `.env`, and build/cache folders.
 Do not commit secrets or `node_modules`.

+Note: The greeting text displayed by the app (e.g. "Good morning!!!
+Its me Lloyd.") is implemented in the `MyFlixApplication` component inside `src/index.jsx`.

 ## Publishing to GitHub

 To publish this repository to GitHub from the command line (if you need to add the remote):